International students can apply to stay in a University hall of residence, in a private homestay or arrange private off-campus accommodation.

 Applying for a homestay

-You need to apply for a homestay at least a month before you arrive in New Zealand, if possible.
+You need to apply for a homestay at least two weeks before you arrive in New Zealand, if possible.
 Once you’ve been assigned a homestay family, we’ll email you their contact details—it’s up to you to make contact with them.

 If you apply less than 15 working days before you arrive in New Zealand, we may need to place you in temporary accommodation (for example, a backpackers’ hostel) until a homestay can be arranged.